sashuu69/weather-station-cluster/README.md

 ## Folder Structure

 1. application: PyQT application for basic statistic works.
-2. docs:
+2. docs: PCB images (Top, Bottom and Drill).
-3. eagle-design:
+3. eagle-design: Eagle design of PCB.
+4. libraries: Contains the libraries to be added to Arduino IDE.
-4. nodemcu-code: Contains nodemcu code for collecting weather data, web application to show weather data and upload data to firebase.
+5. nodemcu-code: Contains nodemcu code for collecting weather data, web application to show weather data and upload data to firebase.

 ## Components Used